WELCOME!

 In 1882, once again the four mints produced silver dollars.
 The Carson City mintage was above one million, and it is not rare, but still a highly sought-after date for inclusion in a set of Morgan silver dollars.
 The other three mints produced silver dollars that were not scarce, except possibly in very high mint-state grades.
 Just as in 1881, another famous outlaw was shot and killed–Jesse James.
 This event made national headlines.
 People in the civilized Eastern states were absolutely fascinated by the stories coming from the Wild West, where law and order were often lacking.

 So what happened in 1883?
+Some great books were written.
 ‘Treasure Island’ was written by Robert Louis Stevenson.
 ‘The Adventures of Pinocchio’ was written by Carlo Collodi.
 ‘Life on the Mississippi’ was written by Mark Twain.
 ‘The Merry Adventures of Robin Hood’ was written by Howard Pyle.
 What was life on the Mississippi like in 1883?
 For one, silver was likely transported down this large river, perhaps from silver mines in the midwest.
+Who knows where this silver was used?
+Perhaps some of it ended as silver dollars!

 Let’s talk about Mercury dimes.
 As usual, I would encourage you to obtain copies of some of the books about these beautiful coins, such as David Lange’s “Complete Guide to Mercury Dimes.”
 A person can never have too many reference books on any particular coin series.
 “Knowledge is King,” as said by a prominent numismatist in the past.